 Land shown as UGZ9 on the planning scheme maps.

-Land shown as UGZ6, UGZ7, UGZ8, UGZ10, UGZ14 & SUZ4.
+Land shown as UGZ6, UGZ7, UGZ8, UGZ10, UGZ14, SUZ4 & UGZ16.

 All native vegetation in the levy area within the meaning of the Melbourne Strategic Assessment (Environmental Mitigation Levy) Act 2020 .

 All native vegetation in the levy area within the meaning of the Melbourne Strategic Assessment (Environmental Mitigation Levy) Act 2020 .